comScore

 “Best before” dates and food waste

-A 2022 study by the National Zero Waste Council found 63 per cent of the food that Canadians throw away could have been eaten.
-In Britain, grocers like Waitrose and Marks & Spencer recently made the decision to remove “best before” dates from their packaged fruits and vegetables in a reported strategy to reduce food waste.
+A study by the National Zero Waste Council found that 63 percent of the food Canadians throw away could have been eaten.
+In Britain, grocers like Waitrose and Marks & Spencer removed “best before” dates from their packaged fruits and vegetables in a reported strategy to reduce food waste.

-Save those fruits and veggies from the compost bin and use them up in this Feel-Food Fall Salad
+Save those veggies from the compost bin and use them up in this Cold Rice Noodle Salad With Spicy Peanut Sauce.

 Use “best before” dates as a guideline, and not a hard rule